ABI-Tutorials/DTP-Visualisation/source/visualisation.rst

 .. figure:: _images/simpleviz-graphicspage-heart.png
    :align: center

-   Task 2 SimpleViz graphics page showing heart model ready for print output.
+   SimpleViz graphics page showing heart model ready for print output.

 The graphics page lists all the individual graphics that make up the visualisation of the model.
 Each listed graphics item has a square checkbox that controls whether it is visible or not.
 The heart model is initially visualised with lines, surfaces and node points (drawn as spheres).